bavjackson/ben-test-2/modules/HelloWorld/exercises/Next steps/instructions/instruction.md

 # Instructions

-Edit the greet function in the modules directory to print "Hello {name}!" using your favourite string interpolation method.
+Edit the greet function in the modules directory to print "Hello {name}" using your favourite string interpolation method.

-## sub title

-do more things